Geography of Senegal

 Senegal is a coastal West African nation located 14 degrees north of the equator and 14 degrees west of the Prime Meridian.
 The country's total area is 196,190 km2 of which 192,000 km2 is land and 4,190 km2 is water.

-70% of the population of Senegal lives in the Coastal Region.
-Because most of Senegal's population is on the coast, climate change is expected to displace larger parts of the population.
+70% of the population of Senegal lives in the Coastal Region, so climate change is expected to displace larger parts of the population.